gigamonkey/Runestone2PreTeXt/README.md

 `pretext build web`

+At this point you may encounter failures!
+Things that I didn't think of to convert may have resulted in bad xml.
+Mistakes in the underlying rst may generate unexpected and bad PreTeXt.
+You may need to fix the rst and run the sequence again.
+You may discover that there is a pattern to what is bad, but it is not an rst error.
+In that case maybe a script can fix it in all files.
+If you find yourself doing global search and replace, that would be a good thing to convert to a python script to save others time.
+If there are XML tags that are not converted to PTX correctly that would be a good time to add a template to the `docutils2ptx.xsl` file.

 ### External and Generated

 The source tag in the publication file tells PreTeXt where your images are.
 The paths to the images must be **relative to your main PreTeXt source file**.
 This may take some work to move some images around and it will need to match the path you have specified in your source.
 The generated folder is for generated assets, for a typical book being converted from restructuredText this will only mean the traces needed for a CodeLens.
 Your can run `pretext generate` and it will build any traces that are needed.
 You don't need to run this step every time, only when you change a CodeLens.

+### Make this Collaborative

+If you discover something that the above scripts do not handle but you recognize a pattern.
+Please write a script or update the xsl so that future converters can benefit and make a pull request.
+Again, Once a book has been satisfactorally converted you should proceed with manual cleanup and never have to do run these scripts for the book again.

 TODO: